 Managing Student Loans

-An important factor in determining a student loan payoff strategy is figuring out when the first payment is due, information which the loan servicer will provide.
+An important factor in determining a student loan payoff strategy is figuring out when the first payment is due, information that the loan servicer will provide.

-This “grace period” could last anywhere from six to nine months depending on which type of federal student loan a borrower has.
-It may help to think ahead about how best to take advantage of the grace period in advance.
+The grace period is typically six months, but could be as long as nine months depending on which type of federal student loan a borrower has.
+It may help to think ahead about how best to take advantage of the grace period.

 While it might be tempting to view the grace period as a time to sink extra money into things you want or need, borrowers may want to consider instead saving up for when student loan payments will start coming due.

-Interest on Direct Subsidized Loans is paid by the US Department of Education while the borrower is in school at least half-time, during the grace period, or a deferment period—a factor that might make paying the loan off, in the long run, a little less burdensome.
+Interest on Direct Subsidized Loans is paid by the U.S. Department of Education while the borrower is in school at least half-time, during the grace period, or in a deferment period.
+This might make paying the loan off, in the long run, a little less burdensome.

 Borrowers of Direct Unsubsidized Loans are responsible for paying interest during the entire term of the loan.
 Interest accrues from the time the loan is disbursed to the borrower.

-Strategies for paying off student loans quickly may include looking into ways to make money outside your day job, asking if there is a student loan repayment program at your company, paying down other debt during the grace period, among others.
+Strategies for paying off student loans quickly may include looking into ways to make money outside your day job, asking if there is a student loan repayment assistance program at your company, and paying down other debt during the grace period.

 Selecting the Right Repayment Plan